tangowithcode/tango_with_django_2/manuscript/chapter16-rango-hints.md

 Search functionality should then all work as expected.
 Try it out!
 Navigate to a category page, and you should see a search box.
 Enter a search query, submit it, and see what happens.

+Once you are satisfied, you can safely delete the existing `search.html` template from your codebase, along with the decommissioned `search()` view.

 ### Restricting Access to Search Functionality
 Our final requirement was to restrict the migrated search functionality only to those who are logged into Rango.
 This step is straightforward -- one can simply wrap the search-handling template code added to `category.html` with a conditional template check to determine if the user is authenticated.